OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: USER EVALUATION

-Participants were asked to transfer a set of captured memories (photos and videos) from their smartphone's album to their laptops since \codename was installed on their local laptops.
-They were also asked to manually review and filter out any content deemed sensitive or preferred to be excluded from the study.
-After this filtering process, a total of 1,000 photos and videos were selected for data preprocessing.
+\begin{colortext} To test \codename on local machines, the participants were asked to transfer a set of captured memories (both photos and videos) from their smartphones' albums to their laptops.
+To further protect participants' privacy, \end{colortext} they were instructed to manually review and filter out any content deemed sensitive or preferred to be excluded from the study. \begin{colortext} This process needs to meet two key requirements: (1) the manual filtering should not become an excessive burden for participants, and (2) the transferred data should be sufficiently large to simulate real-world usage, containing diverse contexts of distant memories.
+It is impractical to include all participants' memories, which average 13630 files as collected from the diary study.
+Thus we perform the following calculation to balance the two requirements:

+Where $T$ is the total number of files, $C$ the context limit, $K$ the token cost per frame, $R$ the relevant frame ratio, and $F$ the average frames per video.
+The equation balances manual filtering and data diversity.
+The rationale behind the equation is that processing all memories at each query should exceed the limit of existing powerful models, and thus motivating the need for accurate retrieval to answer queries.
+Specifically, the model \codename uses has a context window of \texttt{128K}\footnote{\url{https://platform.openai.com/docs/models\#gpt-4o}}, and the minimum token cost for processing each frame when employing low-fidelity understanding is \texttt{85}\footnote{https://platform.openai.com/docs/guides/vision}. \textit{Ratio} represents the video-to-image ratio, which averages 0.12 ($\mathrm{SD} = 0.11$) based on our diary study survey.
+As discussed in Sec.~\ref{sec:implementation}, the number of frames sampled per video during processing is 10.
+This calculation results in a total number of files of \textasciitilde767.
+To expand the memory coverage within the participants' manual filtering capacity, we round this up to 1,000 files.